ChitrakshKataria/AI-Driven-dev-dashbord/README.md

 ```

 ## License

-DevDash is available under the MIT License.
+This repository is licensed under the MIT Licence If you use or redistribute this project, please keep the original copyright and licence notice.
+Credit is appreciated.